 4. Run a warm bath at 9pm with a few drops of Lavender bath oil.

-5. Prepare your bed, make sure your bed is comfortable, fresh sheets are always lovely.
-The quality of your mattress is very important and it’s truly worth making a good investment into something that is right for you and your body.
+5. Prepare your bed, make sure your bed is comfortable, ideally with fresh sheets.
+The quality of your mattress is also important, and it’s truly worth making a good investment into something that’s right for you and your body.

 6. Prepare your meditation space with candles and no other light.

-7. Slide into your lovely hot bath and take long deep breaths….breath out the day, breath in the fresh new possibility of tomorrow.
-Stay in the bath for about 10 minutes.
+7. Slide into your warm bath and take long deep breaths.
+Stay in the bath for at least 10 minutes.

-10. Pop some drops of Lavender oil on a tissue and put that somewhere on your pashmina so you can smell the lavendar.
+8. Pop some drops of Lavender oil on a tissue and put that somewhere on your clothing so you can smell the lavender.

-12. Blow the candles out, and slide into bed.
+10. Blow your candles out, and slide into bed.

+You can follow her on her website, Facebook and Twitter, or learn more from her on her Youtube channel.
 “Learning to make space for the breath is fundamental to health.
 The mind and breath are intimately connected.
 Our practice should open the heart, calm the mind and expand the breath.
-If we can do that, we open the door to managing stress, reacting less and sleeping well” AnandiAlison Francis
+If we can do that, we open the door to managing stress, reacting less and sleeping well.”